AbderaoufSouissi/Iframe.io/README.md

 ---

+---

 ## ⚙️ Tech Stack

 **Frontend:**
 - React
+- TypeScript
+- Tailwind CSS
 - Axios
-- TailwindCSS (or other CSS framework of your choice)

 **Backend:**
 - Spring Boot
 - Spring Web
-- Spring DevTools
+- Spring Security
+- Clerk (Authentication)
-- (Optional) AI/ML model integration for segmentation
+- ClipDrop API integration
+- MySQL

 **DevOps:**
 - Docker / Docker Compose
-- Maven
-- Git & GitHub
+- Maven / Node.js & npm

 ---

 ## 🧠 How It Works

+1. User logs in via Clerk authentication.
-    1. User uploads an image via the React interface.
+2. User uploads an image through the React interface.
-    2. The frontend sends the image to the Spring Boot API.
+3. Frontend sends the image to the Spring Boot API.
-    3. The backend processes the image using an AI segmentation model or image library.
+4. Backend calls the **ClipDrop API** to remove the image background.
-    4. The processed image (without background) is returned and displayed for preview/download.
+5. Processed image is returned and displayed in the frontend for preview/download.
+6. Metadata and image info are stored in **MySQL**.

 ---